 REQUIRED TEXTS AND/OR RESOURCES: Required texts and/or readings will vary by the instructor.
-They may include samples of scripts, selected readings, etc.
+They may include articles, diagrams, and scripts.

 COURSE STUDENT LEARNING OUTCOMES

 On successful completion of this course, students will be able to do the following: